golang-fips/go/README.md

 ### Enabling strict FIPS mode

-Red Hat Go toolchain includes a strict FIPS mode.
+This Go toolchain includes a strict FIPS mode.
 This is a startup check whose purpose is to detect build or runtime configuration issues that might prevent the application from properly using the OpenSSL backend in a FIPS environment, and it will cause the application to crash via a panic if such issues are detected.

 To enable this strict FIPS mode during compilation, you need to use a specific GOEXPERIMENT setting.